 |Ted O’Brien||Liberal National||61,944||63.4||+2.6|

 Booths have been divided into four areas.
 Those booths near the coast have been split into “North-East” and “South-East”.
 The south-east is the most populous part of the seat, including Maroochydore and Buderim.
 The north-east includes seats close to the coast.

 Booths away from the coast have been split into those near the town of Nambour, and the other booths grouped as “West”.

-The LNP won a majority of the two-party-preferred vote in all four areas, with just under 57% in three of the four areas, and almost 61% in the south-east.
+The LNP won a majority of the two-party-preferred vote in all four areas, ranging from 57.5% in the west to 62.6% in the south-east.

-The Greens primary vote ranged from 12% in Nambour to 17.6% in the west.
+The Greens primary vote ranged from 13.4% in Nambour and the south-west to 17.6% in the west.

 |Voter group||GRN prim %||LNP 2PP %||Total votes||% of votes|